ricardojoserf/ricardojoserf.github.io/_posts/2021-9-14-mssql-exfiltration.md

 ![img3](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/mssql-exfiltration/image3.png)

-We have a foothold in the netwotk but the firewalls and network segmentation makes it a little difficult to continue.
+We have a foothold in the netwotk but the firewalls configutaion and network segmentation make it a little difficult to continue.
 However, privilege escalation in this machine would be easy, as the account running the MSSQL server is a service account with the *SeImpersonatePrivilege* privilege and the OS is Windows Server 2016, being possible to escalate to SYSTEM with the Juicy Potato exploit:

 ![img4](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/mssql-exfiltration/image4.png)